Genomicsplc/ukb-pret/README.md

 `ukb-pret` is a software package that will evaluate and compare an input PRS against the scores and phenotypes published in the UK Biobank PRS Release.
-In order to enable like-for-like performance evaluation for different PRSs for the same disease or trait, all evaluation metrics are calculated in the multi-ancestry UK Biobank PRS Release Testing subgroup
+In order to enable like-for-like performance evaluation for different PRSs for the same disease or trait, all evaluation metrics are calculated in the multi-ancestry UK Biobank PRS Release Testing subgroup.

 ## Usage